 My secret weapon for these soft-batch cookie bars is Morena® Pure Cane Sugar by Zulka®.
 I've been using it for about 6 months and I've noticed it makes my desserts taste even better than normal and I prefer it over granulated sugar whenever possible now!

 It just has a richness about it.
-I can tell when I’m baking with it, there’s a difference.
-And best part is, it is GMO-free and can directly substitute white sugar cup-for-cup in recipes.
+I can tell when I'm baking with it, there's a difference.
+And the best part is, it is GMO-free and can directly substitute white sugar cup-for-cup in recipes.
 I love using it!!
 Seriously, try it!
-It’s amazing and I guess you could call it a healthy sugar if you’re going to eat sugar, like we do!
-Less calories too.
+It's amazing and I guess you could call it a healthy sugar if you're going to eat sugar as we do!
+Fewer calories too.
 Thank you!

-And lastly, I wanted my own recipe my way.
-I didn’t want thin, thick or crunchy, hard cookie bars.
-That’s why these are perfect and just right for a crowd for any occasion or just you hiding in a closet, hoarding them to yourself.
+And lastly, I wanted my own recipe my way of sheet pan perfect chocolate chip cookie bars.
+I didn't want thin, thick or crunchy, hard cookie bars.
+That's why these are perfect and just right for a crowd for any occasion or just you hiding in a closet, hoarding them to yourself.
 Been there, done that!
-Don’t judge!
+Don't judge!
 Gawd!!!

 Oh, and this was a fun baking experiment for me, so I knew after eating a couple or six I had to get these out of the house, or it was going to be closet hoarding experience as mentioned.